Back to blog

 cache.delete(lock_key)

-The general shape is:
+The general shape is calm and predictable:

 1. One request rebuilds the missing value.